The disconnect that I witnessed

 This blog, and its newsletter, exist to make you the best rancher, backgrounder, or feedlot manager around.
 We do this by summarizing new cattle-related research each week by breaking it down into digestible, relatable, and useful ideas for you to use in your operation.

-We know your time is valuable and limited so we added our TL;DR (too long; didn't read) section, where the main takeaways are summarized in just a few bullet points.
+We know your time is valuable and limited so we also summarize each story, where main takeaways are summarized in just a few bullet points.
 This ensures no matter how many cattle you need to feed, pastures you need to rotate, or calves you need to wean, you can still get your weekly R2R update read.